 - Choose rows and choose Columns let you pick your rows and columns.
 You can choose both a primary display and an optional subdivision.
 In this screenshot, we've selected Indicator columns subdivided by Activity:

-- Include lets you toggle between displaying indicator actual # (the actual performance data for this indicator), target # (activity) (activity-level targets set for this indicator), and target # (program) (site-wide targets set for this indicator).
+- Include lets you toggle between displaying indicator actual # (the actual performance data for this indicator), target # (activity) (activity-level targets set for this indicator), and target # (global) (site-wide targets set for this indicator).

 You can also display data for individual disaggregations by checking the box for the disaggregation in the tree on the left.
 Here, we've displayed 1.2-a's Urban vs. Rural disaggregation.